 What You Can Do To Get a Better Price

-You may also be able to negotiate a better rate if you’re dropping off a lot of scrap at once.
+- Wait until you have a bigger load to scrap.
+You may be able to negotiate a better rate if you’re dropping off a lot of scrap at once.
 For instance, if you have a truckload of high-demand copper, you might make your scrapyard manager’s day—and he or she may reward you handsomely for it!